KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 * Price varies based on device used (iPhones more expensive/users tend to spend more)

 ## Talent
-* Are people of the right skill level on the team?
-* If not, can people of the right skill level be recruited?
+The app would need to be built by people of the right skill level.
+They could be recruited from:

-Staff, contest, volunteers?
+* Staff
+* Third party business
+* Volunteers
+* Contest entries

 ## Users and Motivation
 * For whom are we creating value?